iholloma/crdh/_essays/v01-08-glitching-history.md

 closer to the stakes up for grabs in its originating historical moment: revising the "text," helped us better access the context.

-{% figure caption: "Student Nathan Anderson's 2013 glitch experiment with Kelly Hart's photograph of Hurt, Hinton, and Watson." %}
+{% figure caption: "Figure 2.
+Student Nathan Anderson's 2013 glitch experiment with Kelly Hart's photograph of Hurt, Hinton, and Watson." %}
 ![A glitched photograph showing from left to right, Arthel "Doc" Watson, "Mississippi" John Hurt and Sam Hinton.](/assets/img/v01/kramer/glitched-image.jpg)
 {% endfigure %}